-- 12.1 We will take appropriate security measures against unlawful or unauthorised processing of Personal Data, and against the accidental loss of, or damage to, Personal Data. - 12.2 We will put in place procedures and technologies to maintain the security of all Personal Data from the point of collection to the point of destruction.
-Personal Data will only be transferred to a Data Processor if they agree to comply with those procedures and policies, or if they put in place adequate measures. - 12.3 Trust staff will be issued with details of their obligations in relation to the security of Personal Data.
+We will take appropriate security measures against unlawful or unauthorised processing of Personal Data, and against the accidental loss of, or damage to, Personal Data.

+We will put in place procedures and technologies to maintain the security of all Personal Data from the point of collection to the point of destruction.
+Personal Data will only be transferred to a Data Processor if they agree to comply with those procedures and policies, or if they put in place adequate measures.

+Trust staff will be issued with details of their obligations in relation to the security of Personal Data.

-12.4 All Trust staff must:
+All Trust staff must:

-- assist the Trust in upholding individuals' data protection rights; - only act in accordance with the Trust's instructions and authorisation; - notify the Data Protection Officer immediately of any Personal Data Breaches, allegations of Personal Data Breaches or suspicions of Personal Data Breaches in accordance with Paragraph 10.2; - comply with the information security standards set out in other Trust policy including the ICT Acceptable use Policy - comply at all times with the terms of any agreements with the Trust and with their responsibilities under Relevant Data Protection Law; - satisfy the Trust, within a reasonable period following request, of their compliance with the provisions of Paragraph 10.2 bullet point 5.
+- assist the Trust in upholding individuals' data protection rights; - only act in accordance with the Trust's instructions and authorisation; - notify the Data Protection Officer immediately of any Personal Data Breaches, allegations of Personal Data Breaches or suspicions of Personal Data Breaches - comply with the information security standards set out in other Trust policy including the ICT Acceptable use Policy - comply at all times with the terms of any agreements with the Trust and with their responsibilities under Relevant Data Protection Law;

-12.5 The Trust will notify the Information Commissioner's Office of any Personal Data Breaches without undue delay.
+The Trust will notify the Information Commissioner's Office of any Personal Data Breaches without undue delay.

-12.6 We will maintain data security by protecting the confidentiality, integrity and availability of The Personal Data, defined as follows:
+We will maintain data security by protecting the confidentiality, integrity and availability of the Personal Data, defined as follows:

-- Confidentiality: only people who are authorised to use the data can access them.
-Information will - not be shared outside the Trust without prior authorisation, or where this is necessary to perform a statutory duty - Integrity: Personal Data should be accurate and suitable for the purpose for which they are processed; - Availability: authorised users should be able to access the data if they need it for authorised purposes.
-Personal Data should therefore be stored on the Trust and school's authorised systems instead of on computers, tablets or other media that cannot be accessed by the relevant staff.
+Confidentiality: Only people who are authorised to use the data can access them.
+Information will not be shared outside the Trust without prior authorisation, or where this is necessary to perform a statutory duty processed;

+Integrity: Personal Data should be accurate and suitable for the purpose for which they are staff.

+Availability: Authorised users should be able to access the data if they need it for authorised purposes.

+Personal Data should therefore be stored on the Trust and school's authorised systems instead of on computers, tablets or other media that cannot be accessed by the relevant equipment.
+Screens should be adjusted so not to show confidential information to passers-by.
+Staff must log off from their computers, tablets or other devices when left unattended.
+Only authorised IT equipment should be used to access personal data.

-12.7 Security procedures include:
+Security procedures include: